 During KS1 pupils develop knowledge about the world, their locality, and the United Kingdom.
 They develop an understanding of basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.

-During KS2 pupils extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America, Africa, Scandinavia and Greece.
+During KS2 pupils extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America and the other continents of the world.
 This includes the location and characteristics of a range of the world’s most significant human and physical features.
 Pupils develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.

 Through our ambitious history education will help our pupils gain the knowledge and cultural capital they need to succeed in life.
 Alongside an understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 The teaching will enable children to build on their prior knowledge, which will equip them to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 Through teaching History, pupils gain a greater understanding of the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.